 On May 21, Chris Herbert opened for Stars of the Lid in at a concert in Birmingham, England, and the very next day he posted a 45-minute MP3 of the set — “I managed to record the indistinct buzzing noises from my laptop,” as he put it on his myspace.com/chrisherbert blog entry.
 The file is available solely via a generic file-transfer service (sendspace.com, MP3), which means it’s there for a fairly limited, and indeterminate, period of time.
 As of this writing, all 85 megabytes of it are still online — and it isn’t merely, or even specifically, a collection of “indistinct buzzing noises.”
 There is buzzing, and crackling, and industrial sound, yes, like the atmosphere of a construction site being shut down for a long weekend.
 But those sounds are triggered in Herbert’s laptop amidst a series of utterly un-terrestrial atmospheric settings, opening with a haze-of-dawn burst of sparkling energy, through a generously syrupy space of slow undulations, through dank minimal-techno maze, and various other mysterious elsewheres.

-• December 13, 2018: This day marked the 22nd anniversary of Disquiet.com.
+• December 13, 2021: This day marks the 25th anniversary of the founding of Disquiet.com.

-• Ongoing: The Disquiet Junto series of weekly communal music projects explore constraints as a springboard for creativity and productivity.
+• The Disquiet Junto series of weekly communal music projects explore constraints as a springboard for creativity and productivity.
 There is a new project each Thursday afternoon (California time), and it is due the following Monday at 11:59pm: disquiet.com/junto.

-• My book on Aphex Twin's landmark 1994 album, Selected Ambient Works Vol. II, published as part of the 33 1/3 series, an imprint of Bloomsbury, is now in its second printing.
-It can be purchased at amazon.com, among other places.
+• My book on Aphex Twin's landmark 1994 album, Selected Ambient Works Vol. II, was published as part of the 33 1/3 series, an imprint of Bloomsbury.
+It has been translated into Japanese (2019) and Spanish (2018).

-And there is a complete list of projects at disquiet.com/junto.
+And there is a complete list of past projects, 484 consecutive weeks to date.